HUMAN RIGHTS POLICY

 Modern slavery includes slavery, servitude, forced labor, and human trafficking and is a significant global problem for which every organization and industry must take responsibility and manage risk.
 MCR is committed to ensuring that there is no modern slavery in any part of our business and provides human trafficking training to associates.

 MCR provides human trafficking training for our associates in our Learning Management System.
 MCR expects all vendors and partners to share its commitment to protecting human rights and combatting modern slavery.
-All MCR vendors, subcontractors, and partners are obligated to avoid and combat all forms of slavery, servitude, forced labor, child labor, and human trafficking.
+MCR expects all vendors, subcontractors, and partners to avoid and combat all forms of slavery, servitude, forced labor, child labor, and human trafficking.

 1. CHILD LABOR